About this Session

 Gus has been performing theatre in Adelaide with several companies continually since 2003, but did his first show in 2001.
 That one took him two years to recover !!!
 During these crazy current Covid times we have been so fortunate to have Broadway Sessions for both performers & audience alike.
 Whilst he loves performing onstage, cabaret performance is not as common for him so performing at Broadway Sessions will be an enjoyable experience...hopefully for everyone 😉

-Jaxon is 15 years old and is currently receiving vocal coaching from David Gauci along with being a member of the Showstoppers class with Adelaide Theatre Academy.
-Jaxon recently performed the role of Captain Hook in Adelaide Theatre Academy's 2020 Adelaide Fringe Festival production of Peter Pan.
-In 2019 he was also involved in the production of 13: The Musical playing the lead role of Evan Goldman along with the Adelaide Fringe performance of Oliver playing the role of Fagin.
+Jaxon is 16 years old and is currently receiving vocal coaching from David Gauci along with being a member of the Showstoppers class with Adelaide Theatre Academy and next up on Jaxon's calendar will be his contribution to the 2021 Adelaide Festival Centre Class of Cabaret.
+Jaxon recently performed the role of Grantaire in Adelaide Youth Theatre's production of Les Misérables.
+He has also starred as Captain Hook in Adelaide Theatre Academy's 2020 Adelaide Fringe Festival production of Peter Pan, a production of 13: The Musical playing the lead role of Evan Goldman along with the Adelaide Fringe performance of Oliver! playing the role of Fagin.
 Jaxon found his love of music when he was 4 years old when he began lessons with Theatre Bugs, after a small break he joined Deborah Kaye Dance Studio's where he took part in theatre, hip hop and singing classes.
 This sparked his love for musical theatre which led him to audition for Singing in the Rain Jr. in 2017 where he was part of the ensemble.
 His love for theatre and singing grew and he became a singing student with Theatre Bugs and in 2018 successfully auditioned for the part of Mr Bernstein in Little Shop of Horrors.

 As well as his love for theatre he has a love of scouting and took part in Adelaide Gang Show 2019 which is part of Scouts SA Performing Arts Section.
 Jaxon is currently a year 10 student at Gleeson College, after moving from St. Pauls.
 He has been a member of the cast for the St Pauls and Kildare musicals since 2016 playing a leading role in the 2018 production of Sheerluck Holmes and recently featured in Gleeson College's production of Footloose.
 Jaxon's favourite musician is Elton John, however, he enjoys most genres of music.
 His favourite Broadway musicals are The Book of Mormon, Hamilton, Falsettos and Beetlejuice.
-The next show Jaxon will be featuring in is Adelaide Youth Theatre's production of Les Misérables.
+Next up on Jaxon's calendar will be his contribution to the 2021 Adelaide Festival Centre Class of Cabaret.

 Jeremy Thomas is 18 years old and fresh out of the youth theatre scene here in Adelaide.
 He has hit the ground running, studying Musical Theatre at University of Adelaide and hopes to continue this passion into a career.